gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

 This part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.

 1. **Demo of recent NLP-related applications**:
    * Showcasing a couple of recent applications and products which use NLP-related cutting-edge AI advancements
 2. **Definition of Natural Language Processing**:
    * Giving an informal definition of NLP
    * Setting NLP among related disciplines and domains
 3. **Reasons behind the quick adoption of NLP-based applications**:
-      * Focusing on the background factors that made recent NLP-related AI products such successful and quickly adopted
+   * Focusing on the background factors that made recent NLP-related AI products **so** successful and quickly adopted

 ### Bird's Eye View

-This part starts approaching the field through background knowledge in learnt domains (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.
+This section offers a high-level perspective on NLP by focusing on its unique challenges and advantages.
+We detail the obstacles arising from natural language and emphasize the field’s strengths.
+While we briefly touch on how certain methods from other domains (such as Computer Vision) can be adapted, the main goal is to localize NLP’s core issues and highlight the opportunities that fuel its rapid progression.

 1. **NLP-specific challenges**:
-      * Introducing the challenges of NLP domain get an understanding of the solutions provided later introduced techniques
+   * Introducing the challenges of the NLP domain to get an understanding of the solutions provided by techniques introduced later:
-        * List of challenges: discrete data; lack of standard representation; lack of inherent structure; sparsity of data;
-          variable length of input; handling long-range inputs and capturing long-range dependencies;
-          labeling for some tasks is very challenging; evaluation of downstream tasks
+     * Discrete data - Lack of a standard representation - Lack of an inherent structure - Sparsity of data - Variable length of input - Handling long-range inputs and capturing long-range dependencies - Labeling for some tasks is very challenging - Evaluation of downstream tasks

 2. **NLP-specific advantages**:
-        * Highlighting those traits of NLP that can be leveraged
+   * Highlighting those traits of NLP that can be leveraged:
-          * Abundance of data; unsupervised and self-supervised learning provide strong general purpose models;
+     * Abundance of data - Unsupervised and self-supervised learning provide strong general-purpose models - Transfer learning efficacy - Emergent properties
-            transfer learning efficacy; emergent properties;

 3. **Converging paths: adopting techniques between NLP and CV**:
-       * Delineating a couple of best-practices adopted between CV and NLP fields
+   * Delineating a couple of best practices adopted between CV and NLP fields:
-         * CV --> NLP: two-tage training procedure: pre-training then fine-tuning
+     * CV --> NLP: two-stage training procedure (pre-training then fine-tuning)
-         * NLP --> CV: unsupervised / self-supervised learning; transformer architecture; embeddings
+     * NLP --> CV: unsupervised/self-supervised learning; transformer architecture; embeddings

 4. **The gist of NLP models (Next Word Prediction)**:
-         * A superficial introduction of the Language Modeling (Next Word Prediction) task which gives the skills of LLMs [TODO]
+   * A superficial introduction to the Language Modeling (Next Word Prediction) task, which underpins many LLM capabilities [TODO]

 5. **A list of Tasks and Applications in NLP**:
-        * Providing a list of the better known NLP tasks with a couple of applications
+   * Providing a list of the better-known NLP tasks with a couple of applications

 ### Details

 This part starts to introduce the methods that are worth knowing.

 1. **Classical methods**:
-       * Introducing a couple of terms are worth knowing but wither breaking the continuity of the flow, are outdated or should be defined a priori
+   * Introducing a couple of terms that are worth knowing but either break the continuity of the flow, are outdated, or should be defined a priori:
-       * List of terms: tokenization; stemming; lemmatization; chunking; stop word removal; embedding; part of speech tagging;
-         named entity recognition; bag of words; n-grams; BM25 (?); skip-gram (?)
+     * Tokenization - Stemming - Lemmatization - Chunking - Stop word removal - Embedding -
+       Part-of-Speech (PoS) tagging - Named Entity Recognition (NER) - Bag of Words (BoW)  - N-grams - BM25 - Skip-gram

 2. **Character Encodings**:
-       * Introducing important character encoding terms appearing in tokenization as well
+   * Introducing important character encoding terms appearing in tokenization as well:
-       * List of terms: character set; character encoding standard; fixed-length or variable-length; ASCII; extended ASCII; ...;
-         Unicode; UTF-32; UTF-16; UTF-8
+     * Character set - Character encoding standard - Fixed-length or variable-length -
+       ASCII - Extended ASCII - Unicode - UTF-32 - UTF-16 - UTF-8

 3. **Tokenization and Embeddings**:
-       * explaining the steps and considerations regarding transforming human-readable text into the form appropriate for Language Models
+   * Explaining the steps and considerations regarding transforming human-readable text into the form appropriate for Language Models:
-       * Terms introduced: text; vectors; vector space; tokenization; token; embedding; dictionary
+     * Text - Vectors - Vector space - Tokenization - Token - Embedding - Dictionary
    * **Tokenization**:
-         * outlining design questions raised during tokenizer construction:
+     * Outlining design questions raised during tokenizer construction:
-           * List of the considerations: size of the vocabulary; character-, word-, or subword-based tokenization;
-             open vocabulary problem; out-of-vocabulary words; special tokens
+       * Size of the vocabulary - Character-, word-, or subword-based tokenization - Open vocabulary problem - Out-of-Vocabulary (OOV) words; Special tokens
+     * Tokenization methods:
-         * Tokenization methods: Byte-Pair Encoding (BPE); WordPiece; Unigram; SentencePiece
+       * Byte-Pair Encoding (BPE) - WordPiece - Unigram - SentencePiece
    * **Embeddings**:
+     * Classical methods:
-         * Classical methods: one-hot encoding; Bag-of-Words (BoW); Term Frequency - Inverse Document Frequency (TF-IDF)
+       * One-hot encoding - Bag-of-Words (BoW) - Term Frequency - Inverse Document Frequency (TF-IDF)
-         * Deep Learning-based methods: Distributed Representations; Word2Vec; GloVe; CoVe; ELMo; BERT
+     * Deep Learning-based methods:
+       * Distributed Representations - Word2Vec - GloVe - CoVe - ELMo - BERT
    * **Text Embeddings**:
-         * Introducing embeddings for entire sentences (text), which has a nice application in different tasks
+     * Introducing embeddings for entire sentences (text), which have nice applications in different tasks
-         * List of the tasks: semantic search, anomaly detection, recommendations, retrieval-augmented generation, ...
+       * Semantic Search - Anomaly Detection - Recommendations - Retrieval-Augmented Generation (RAG), ...

 ### Additional Resources